cryptic-cruciverbalism/cryptic-cruciverbalism.github.io/docs/mechanics/and-lit.md

 title: And Lit.
 ---

-The **and lit.** or **&lit.** mechanic is short for 'and literally'.
-This might not quite be a mechanic, but it is a term you will see in crosswords and describes a particularly elegant and prized type of clue - one which not only functions as a cryptic crossword clue but also reads in its entirety as wordplay on the answer.
+The **and literally'** mechanic (often abbreviated to '**and lit.**' or '**&lit.**') might not quite be a mechanic, but it is a term you will see in crosswords and describes a particularly elegant and prized type of clue.
+An &lit. clue is one which not only functions as a cryptic crossword clue but also reads in its entirety as wordplay on the answer.
 The entire answer could often be considered a _[cryptic definition](./cryptic-definitions.md)_.

 ## Examples